-I am very happy with it.
+I am very happy with the recipe.
 The downside is that it only makes 12, but that might also be an upside as it’s always nice to have a mix of different cupcakes, so you could throw together a batch of these and then do some vanilla or carrot cupcakes.

 Chocolate Peanut Butter Cupcakes